Alejogb1/job-board/blog-data/hold-out-set-machine-learning-definition.md

 *   **Hyperparameter Tuning:** When using techniques like cross-validation using the validation set as the final touch point gives you the final estimation of the models performance
 *   **Avoiding Overfitting:** As I mentioned earlier holdout sets help to detect whether the model is simply memorizing the training data rather than learning actual patterns.

-**Okay let's get to some code.
+** let's get to some code.
 Here's how to split your data using Python and scikit-learn:**

 ```python
 from sklearn.model_selection import train_test_split